 Back and spinal injuries are also common in auto accidents.
 According to a study published in the Journal of Orthopaedic & Sports Physical Therapy, back and spinal injuries are among the most common injuries resulting from motor vehicle accidents (Hogg-Johnson et al., 2008).
 A study published in the Journal of Trauma found that back and spinal injuries accounted for a significant portion of all injuries in auto accidents (Mueller et al., 2005).
 Another study published in the Spine Journal reported that the prevalence of back pain after a car accident ranges from 22% to 50% (Carroll et al., 2003).

 In addition to these injuries, car accidents can also result in fractures, dislocations, and soft tissue injuries such as sprains and strains.
 Injuries to the chest, such as rib fractures, are also common in auto accidents.
 According to a study published in the European Journal of Emergency Medicine found that Chest injuries accounted for 12% of all injuries resulting from auto accidents in the population that was studied (Henderson et al., 2002).

 Tips for avoiding auto accident injuries

 It is important to note that wearing a seat belt can greatly reduce the risk of injuries in a car accident.
 According to the NHTSA, seat belts saved an estimated 14,955 lives in 2019.
-Here are 9 more tips for preventing auto accident injuries.
+Here are the other top tips for preventing auto accident injuries.